 “Oh the Places You’ll Go” by Dr. Seuss is a metaphorical masterpiece.

-It serves as a beautiful rhyming story for a toddler but also an inspirational and cautionary tale for adults.
+It’s a beautiful rhyming story for a toddler but also an inspirational and cautionary tale for adults about getting stuck.
 I could write an amazingly thorough review, but there is really no need; it’s been done by many more accomplished and talented writers before me.
-In the book, when you are presented with too many choices, your options aren’t clear, you can’t decide whether the advantages outweigh the benefits, you need more information, or you just can’t make up your mind… Whatever the obstacles, you can’t seem to make yourself move forward.
+In the book, when presented with too many choices, your options aren’t clear, you can’t decide whether the advantages outweigh the benefits, you need more information, or you just can’t make up your mind… Whatever the obstacles, you can’t seem to make yourself move forward.

 You are in that place that Seuss calls “The Waiting Place”.

-That’s right, it’s been years and we haven’t made one decision yet.
+That’s right, it’s been years and we are still stuck in a haze of inertia.

 You will come to a place where the streets are not marked.

 Some windows are lighted.
 But mostly they’re darked.